hsj1992/obsidian-mobile-camera/README.md

 The plugin provides three commands:

-1. **Camera: Main Menu** - Open the main menu to choose between taking a photo or scanning a QR code
+1. **Camera: Main Menu** - Open the main menu to choose between taking a photo or capturing a QR code
 2. **Camera: Take Photo** - Directly enter photo mode
-3. **Camera: Scan QR Code** - Directly enter QR code scanning mode
+3. **Camera: Capture QR Code** - Directly take a photo to recognize QR code

 ### Quick Start

 1. Open a note
 2. Search for the above commands in the command palette, or pin command shortcuts in the mobile toolbar for quick access
-3. Choose to take a photo or scan a QR code
+3. Choose to take a photo or capture a QR code
 4. After taking a photo, the image will be automatically saved and inserted into the note
-5. After successfully scanning a QR code, the content will be automatically inserted into the note
+5. After capturing a QR code photo, the recognized content will be automatically inserted into the note

 ### Use Case Examples